Snapp-Mobile/SnappDesignTokens/CONTRIBUTING.md

 Open an issue or start a discussion.
 We're happy to help!

+---

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).